goauthentik/authentik/website/docs/policies/index.md

 ### Password Uniqueness Policy

-Prevents users from reusing old passwords when changing their own password.
-The policy offers an option to limit the number many previous passwords to consider during evaluation.
+This policy allows admins to specify how many previous password hashes should be kept to prevent reuse.
+By default, the password history depth is 1, requiring a user's new password to be different from their last password.

-When this policy is bound and enabled to at least one [User write stage](../flow/stages/user_write.md):
+When this policy is bound and enabled to at least one [user write stage](../flow/stages/user_write.md):

-1.  authentik compares the hashes of the new password and the old password for a match.
-The policy check fails and exits if the hashes match.
+1.  authentik compares the hash of the new password in the request with the user's password history.
+If there is a match, the policy fails.
-2.  authentik copies the hashed form of the user's old password for future comparison
+2. When the policy succeeds, the user's current password hash is copied into their password history during the [user write stage](../flow/stages/user_write.md).
+3. Password hashes are removed, oldest first, from the user's password history if it contains more entries than the configured depth setting.

 :::info
-authentik purges the password history for all users when you disable or unbind the all Password Uniquess policy instances in your setup.
+authentik purges the password history for all users when you disable or unbind the all Password Uniqueness policy bindings in your setup.
 :::

 Passwords changed by administrators are never subject to this policy.